Smallmouth Bass On-The-Stream Fly Fishing School

 Activity on the stream is roughly equal to walking up 8 flights of stairs over 15 minutes.
 Please make an honest assessment of your abilities.

-Should you find this difficult, please give us a call at (540) 984-4212 to discuss the best option to ensure a good experience learning to fly fish.
+Should you find this level of physical activity difficult, please give us a call at (540) 984-4212 to discuss the best option to ensure a good experience learning to fly fish.

 A successful and happy student holding a nice smallmouth bass caught in our On The Stream Fly Fishing Lessons.